Food business requirements

 Anyone selling food at a temporary food stall must register with us.

-To register your temporary food stall, complete and return the below form.
+To register your temporary food stall, complete and return this online form.
 The form must be lodged two weeks before the event.

 The form includes information about minimum food handling requirements which you are obliged to follow.